-Had we decided to make this move when our daughter was still in school, this would not have been a smooth transition, I’m sure.
+Had we decided to make this move when our daughter was still in school, I’m sure this would not have been a smooth transition.

-Be sure to plan your forever home in a location that you are sure will truly be your dream location.
-Although we love our beach cottage and have been spending time at this location for 30 years, after spending a full summer there, I knew it was not where my forever home should be located.
+Be sure to plan your forever home in a location you are sure will truly be your dream location.
+Although we love our beach cottage and have been spending time at this location for 30 years, after spending an entire summer there, I knew it was not where my forever home should be located.

 What Style Is Your Forever Home?

-You should start a Pinterest idea board and scroll Instagram, saving favorite posts as you go.
-Grab a few magazines and start a folder of all the photos that your dream home would include.
+It would be best if you started a Pinterest idea board and scrolled Instagram, saving your favorite posts as you go.
+Grab a few magazines and create a folder of all the photos that your dream home would include.

 This is a screen shot of my Pinterest Board when planning my Forever Home.

-As you start to collect the images a common style will start to emerge.
+As you collect the images, a common style will begin to emerge.
 So what is your dream style?
 What style do you save over and over again?
-Is it cozy cottage, farmhouse, rustic, modern, loft, etc.???
+Is it a cozy cottage, farmhouse, rustic, modern, loft, etc.???
 Once you realize what you love, you can begin to search for a dream plan.

 This was my favorite pin when I was planning my forever home.
-I quickly realized that I did want a farmhouse style, but with a modern industrial feel.
+I quickly realized that I wanted a farmhouse style with a modern industrial feel.

-Can you see how I was influenced by my saved images.
+Can you see how my saved images influenced me?

 How To Find A House Plan For Your Dream Home?

 I was personally unable to find exactly what I was looking for.
 Several factors contributed to this.
-One being the unusual entry to the property and two, finding the open plan I desired.
+One was the unusual entry to the property, and two was finding the open plan I desired.

 You Can Design Your Own Plan

-You can hire an architect to draw your dream home or if you find a plan that is close to your dream, have it reconfigured by the original architect.
+You can hire an architect to draw your dream home or if you find a plan close to your dream, have it reconfigured by the original architect.